PolyOCP.jl -- A Julia Package for Stochastic OCPs and MPC: Illustrative Examples

 where $\Psi$ consists of $N+3$ terms.
 The prediction horizon is set to $N=50$ and weighting matrices are chosen as identical matrices, i.e. $Q=Q_N=I_2$ and $R=1$.

-To solve the stochastic OCP, a struct~\code{StochProb} is defined with the given parameters.
-In addition, a state chance constraint $\mbb P[X_2(k)\leq0.24] \geq 0.9$, $k\in\I_{[0,N]}$ is imposed by letting \code{StochProb.ubx = ([Inf;0.24], [1;0.1])}, where the upper bound value \texttt{Inf} indicates that the constraint on $X_1$ is deactivated.
-After building the PCE OCP with 8056 decision variables via \code{build}, \code{solveOCP} directly returns the optimal solution in terms of PCE coefficients.
-Solving the OCP 1000 times and observe an average computation time of 159.68~\unit{\milli\second}.
-The trajectories of the first 30 PCE coefficients of the state component $X_1$, i.e. $\pce{x}_1^j$ for $j=\I_{[0,29]}$, are depicted in Fig.~\ref{fig:EX1_PCEX1}. {We observe that the PCE coefficients exhibit a triangular structure due to the causality constraint~\eqref{eq:OCP_chance_PCE}, and we refer to \cite{ou25polynomial} for an in-depth analysis.
+To solve the stochastic OCP, a struct~\code{StochOCP} is defined with the given parameters.
+In addition, a state chance constraint $\mbb P[X_2(k)\leq0.24] \geq 0.9$, $k\in\I_{[0,N]}$ is imposed by letting \code{StochOCP.ubx = ([Inf;0.24], [1;0.1])}, where the upper bound value \texttt{Inf} indicates that the constraint on $X_1$ is deactivated.
+After building the PCE OCP with 8056 decision variables via \code{buildOCP}, \code{solveOCP} directly returns the optimal solution in terms of PCE coefficients.
+The average computation time for solving the OCP over 1000 runs is 159.68~\unit{\milli\second}.
+The trajectories of the first 30 PCE coefficients of the state component $X_1$, i.e. $\pce{x}_1^j$ for $j=\I_{[0,29]}$, are depicted in Fig.~\ref{fig:EX1_PCEX1}.
+We observe that the PCE coefficients exhibit a triangular structure due to the causality constraint~\eqref{eq:OCP_chance_PCE}, and we refer to \cite{ou25polynomial} for an in-depth analysis.
 By drawing $10^4$ samples of $\xi\ini$ and $\xi_k$, $k\in\I_{[0,N-1]}$, for PCE basis, we obtain the histograms of $X_1(k)$ at time steps $k=0,10,20,30,40,50$.
 These histograms perfectly match the corresponding PDFs calculated from~\eqref{eq:PDF} as shown in Fig. \ref{fig:EX1_DistributionX1}.
 The code for this example is provided in \code{examples/ChemicalReactor.jl}.